sghall/d3-threejs/README.md

 Demonstration of CSS 3D Transforms using D3 and Three.js.

+NOTE: This is not using WebGL but rather HTML/SVG elements transformed in 3D space using the [CSS 3D renderer](https://github.com/mrdoob/three.js/blob/dev/examples/js/renderers/CSS3DRenderer.js) from the THREE.js repo.

 ### Update September 17, 2017

 Updated example to D3 4.0 and THREE.js 0.87